nsouzarj/craweb/cra-frontend/DOCKER_FIXES.md

 - The backend service automatically adds the '/api' prefix to all routes, so frontend calls should use paths like `/cra-api/auth` instead of `/cra-api/api/auth`
 - The frontend and backend services are on the same Docker network and can communicate using service names
 - The health checks ensure proper startup order and service availability
+- For development access from other devices on the same network, use your machine's IP address: http://192.168.1.5:8081/cra-api